Deejuha/TrackRules/README.md

 # TrackRules

 Small tool to help you stay on the track with Track&amp;Field rules.
-Tool may be usefull for officials.
+Tool may be useful for officials.

 ## Rationale